Join BirdNote tomorrow, November 30th!

 - Websites can help you learn the songs of specific species.
 Cornell’s AllAboutBirds is one of the most comprehensive resources for the birds of North America, a reference guide of bird calls.

 - The Macaulay Library of the Cornell Lab of Ornithology is the world's largest archive of wildlife sounds and videos.
-The Library also offers an impressive number of downloadable audio guides, including a master set of bird sounds for North America.

 - Are you more of a visual learner?
 Spectograms may be your ticket to learning bird song.
 Bird Song Hero is a game from from Cornell that helps you learn to visualize different bird songs.
 It starts with a video tutorial on how to read a spectogram.

 - If you'd like to download free bird songs and calls from around the world, please visit Xeno-canto.
 The collection features recordings of 9,000+ bird species (as of May 2014) recorded and uploaded by members (they also have spectograms).